Dimfacion/Curse-of-Strahd-Reloaded-FR/Introduction/Guide du Maître de Jeu pour Curse of Strahd.md

 [[Adventure Summary]].
 Summaries of the campaign's six narrative acts.
 [[Running the Adventure]].
 A guide to reading—and running—this guide.
 ## Act I - Into the Mists
-[[Act I Summary]].
+[[Acte I Résumé]].
 A summary of the players' first passage into Barovia.
-[[Arc A - Escape From Death House]].
+[[Arc A - L'Evasion du Manoir Mortel]].
 The players are lured into a haunted house and must escape before a ravenous evil awakens.
 [[Act I - Into the Mists/Arc B - Welcome to Barovia]].
 The players arrive in the Village of Barovia in the aftermath of Strahd's reawakening, meeting new friends and receiving a cryptic invitation.
 [[Act I - Into the Mists/Arc C - Into the Valley]].
 The players venture forth to the Town of Vallaki, receiving a mysterious fortunetelling and facing trials and tribulations along the way.
 ## Act II - The Shadowed Town